 Robert began his career specializing in tax preparation and planning at Deloitte and went on to practice as an estate-planning attorney for Honigman, Detroit’s largest law firm.
-Robert’s unique combination of tax, legal, and investment expertise is extremely valuable in helping clients achieve their financial goals.
+Robert’s rare combination of tax, legal, and over 35 years of planning and investment management experience is extremely valuable in advising clients and building a team of outstanding advisors.

-Robert graduated with an accounting degree from Michigan State University and is an honors graduate of the University of Michigan Law School.
-Robert has been a frequent contributor to Michigan Lawyers Weekly on a variety of tax and estate planning issues.
+Robert graduated with an BA in accounting from Michigan State University and is an honors graduate of the University of Michigan Law School.

-Robert serves on the Board of Directors of Walnut Creek Country Club and enjoys golf, exercising, and spending time with his wife and two daughters.
+Robert enjoys golf, the Detroit Lions resurgence, exercising, and spending time with his wife and two daughters.